jackiehyho/portfolio2024-final/src/content/portfolio/memorme.md

 2) What are we trying to do?
 3) Managing expectations by telling how long it will take to do this.

 After context is established, we proceed to gain consent if they agree to participate in the study.
+In the ideal situation, we would be doing this with a formal legal consent form.
 Due to limited resources and time, we opted to use a camera phone as a way to quickly gain consent from each interviewee.
 Videos are very useful tools as it allows you to recall information directly mentioned during the interview.
 It also allows data to be more objective and isn't subject to personal interpretations via note taking.

-With a camera phone recording, we would ask the following questions
+With a camera phone out and recording, we would ask the following questions:

-*"Do you consent to being recorded for the purposes of research, your answers is strictly for research purposes and will be be anonymous and confidential"* we then proceed to ask the following open-ended questions.
+*"Do you consent to being recorded for the purposes of research?
+Your answers is strictly for research purposes and will be be anonymous and confidential."* If they agree, we then proceed to ask the following open-ended questions.

 ### Questions we asked our Interviewees